Kismat-adhikari/TIktok-Scrapper/.actor/README.md

 ## Tips

+1. **Use direct video URLs** for most reliable results
-1. Use `skipProfiles: true` for maximum speed
+2. Use `skipProfiles: true` for maximum speed
-2. Keep concurrency at 5-10 for best results
+3. Keep concurrency at 5-10 for best results
-3. TikTok limits hashtag scraping to ~150-300 videos per hashtag
-4. Use multiple hashtags to collect more videos
+4. Hashtag scraping may not work due to TikTok's anti-bot measures
+5. Provide real TikTok video URLs in the format: `https://www.tiktok.com/@username/video/VIDEO_ID`

 ## Support